abhisharmab/iExpress/README.md

 iExpress
 ========

-Alert and Communication for ALS Patients using Eye Gaze Technology
+Alert and Communication application for ALS Patients using Eye Gaze Technology